Get insider access

 These headphones have a well-balanced sound suitable for lots of different audio content, with a clear and detailed representation of voices and lead instruments in the mix, thanks to four armatures and two dynamic drivers.
 That said, in-ears create a smaller and less immersive passive soundstage compared to over-ears.
 As a result, sound seems to come more from inside your head rather than from all around you.
 It may be a fair trade-off if you prefer IEMs, especially as their design allows them to block out more ambient sound than closed-back over-ear alternatives like the Beyerdynamic DT 770 PRO.

 Still, if you can't swing the cost of the Blessing 3, the TRUTHEAR x Crinacle ZERO: RED stand as a less costly investment.
 Like the Blessing 3, these have an over-ear cable wrap fit with a less complex driver design, but this doesn't hurt the sound.
-Their tuning is fairly neutral, with a warmer and somewhat duller top-end than the Blessing 3.
+Their tuning is fairly balanced, with a warmer and somewhat duller top-end than the Blessing 3.
 Still, their fit and finish aren't as high quality for the cost difference, and the materials are less premium.

 See our review